 In 15 year A.D. province of Moesia was annexed in the Roman Empire and Odessos was finally overcome.

-After the disintegration of Roman Empire in 395 A.D., the town became an important port of the Eastern Roman Empire (Byzantium) and was converted to Christianity.
+After the disintegration of the Roman Empire in 395 A.D., the town became an important port of the Eastern Roman Empire (Byzantium) and was converted to Christianity.

 The town was destroyed several times: by the Huns (in the 5th A.D.), by the Avars and Slavs (in 6th A.D).

 The Slavs gave the present name of the town – Varna.
-It was first mentioned when the proto-Bulgarian horseman of Khan Asparuh found the First Bulgarian Kingdom in 681.
+It was first mentioned when Khan Asparuh founded the First Bulgarian Kingdom in 681.

 During the 13th and 14th century Varna had turned into a thriving commercial port city frequented by Genoese and later also by Venetian and Ragusan merchant ships.

 In 1393 Varna was captured from the Ottoman troops.

-10 November 1444 - Battle of Varna – a crusade for the liberation of the Christians on the Balkan Peninsula led by Vadislaus III Jagello and his Hungarian general Janos Hunyadi (20 000 crusaders) were defeted by the strong army of Sultan Murad II (60 000 soldiers).
+10 November 1444 - Battle of Varna – a crusade for the liberation of the Christians on the Balkan Peninsula led by Vadislaus III Jagello and his Hungarian general Janos Hunyadi (20 000 crusaders) were defeated by the strong army of Sultan Murad II (60 000 soldiers).

 The Russians temporarily took over the city in 1773 and again in 1828, returning it to the Ottomans in 1830.